BY PASTOR T. O. BANSO

 Jonah prayed, “But I will sacrifice to You with the voice of thanksgiving; I will pay what I have vowed.
 Salvation is of the LORD” (Jonah 2:9 New King James Version).
-You, too, should sacrifice to the LORD with the voice of thanksgiving.
+You, too, should sacrifice to the Lord with the voice of thanksgiving.
 If you have made any vow to Him, pay it.
 “What mighty praise, O God, belongs to you in Zion.
-We will fulfill our vows to you, or you answer our prayers, and to you all people will come” (Psalm 65:1-2 New Living Translation).
-Pay your vow.
+We will fulfill our vows to you, for you answer our prayers.
+All of us must come to you” (Psalm 65:1-2 New Living Translation).
+Pay your vows.
 Don’t enjoy the answers and forget the vows.
 “When you make a vow to God, do not delay to pay it; for He has no pleasure in fools.
 Pay what you have vowed — Better not to vow than to vow and not pay” (Ecclesiastes 5:4-5 New King James Version).

 Phone No: +2348155744752, +2348033113523

 WhatsApp No: +2349081295947